frictionlessdata/datapackage/specs/fiscal-data-package.md

 - A single *amount* of money (or equivalent) that was transferred in the transaction
 - Other properties describing the transaction

 These concepts must appear in all fiscal data - there is no transaction without knowing who gave how much money, to whom and when.
-However, in some cases, the transactions are aggregated - either because the exact recipient is not known yet (which is usually the case when planning a budget) or because it's preferrable to present data aggregated over a period of time (usually a single fiscal year).
+However, in some cases, the transactions are aggregated - either because the exact recipient is not known yet (which is usually the case when planning a budget) or because it's preferable to present data aggregated over a period of time (usually a single fiscal year).

 In aggregated data sets, you would find only a subset of these concepts.
 For example, a planned budget file would aggregate transactions over a period of a fiscal year, indicating the source of the transaction and its amount but without specifying the exact recipients (which are still unknown at the time of planning).